Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

 \subsubsection{Decision Node Crispification}

-The \textsc{Node$\_$Crisp} procedure in Algorithm \ref{alg:algorithm_training} recasts each decision node to split upon a single dimension of $\vec{x}$.
+The \textsc{Node$\_$Crisp} procedure in Algorithm \ref{alg:algorithm_training} recasts each decision node to split upon a single dimension of $\vec{x}$ to achieve sparsity while maintaining differentiable.
 Instead of using a non-differentiable argument max function as in \citet{Silva2021EncodingHD} to determine the most impactful feature dimension, we utilize a softmax function, also known as softargmax \cite{Goodfellow-et-al-2016}, described by Equation \ref{eq:softmax}.
 In this equation, we denote the softmax function as $f(\cdot)$, which takes as input a set of class weights and produces class probabilities.
 Here, $\vec{w}_i$ represents a categorical distribution with class weights, individually denoted by $w_i^j$, and $\tau$ is the temperature, determining the steepness of $f(\cdot)$.

-While setting the temperature near-zero would satisfy our objective of producing a one-hot vector, where the outputted class probability of the index of the most impactful feature would be one, this operation can lead to vanishing gradients.
-We therefore set $\tau$ equal to 1, and utilize a $\text{one\_hot}$ function which produces a one-hot vector with the element associated with the highest-weighted class set to one and all other elements set to zero.
-We display the differentiable procedure for determining the weight associated with the largest magnitude in Equation \ref{eq:crispification}, where $g(\cdot)$ is the $\text{one\_hot}$ function.
+While setting the temperature near-zero would satisfy our objective of producing a one-hot vector, where the outputted class probability of the index of the most impactful feature would be one, this operation can lead to large gradient variance and unstable training.
+We therefore set $\tau$ equal to 1 which we find effective empirically, and utilize a differentiable $\text{one\_hot}$ function, $g(\cdot)$, which produces a one-hot vector with the element associated with the highest-weighted class set to one and all other elements set to zero.
+We display the differentiable procedure for determining the weight associated with the largest magnitude in Equation \ref{eq:crispification}.

 Here, $|\vec{w_i}|$ represents a vector with absolute elements within $\vec{w_i}$.
 The one-hot encoding $\vec{z_i}$ can be element-wise multiplied by the original weights to produce a new set of weights with only one active weight, $\vec{z}_i\circ \vec{w}_i\rightarrow\vec{w}_i'$.
 Accordingly, the decision node representation is transferred from $\sigma(\alpha(\vec{w}^T_i \vec{x} - b_i)) \to \sigma(\alpha(\vec{w}_{i}'^{T} \vec{x} - b_i))=\sigma(\alpha(w_i^k x^k - b_i))$, where $k$ is the index of the most impactful feature. \emph{We maintain differentiability in the procedure described in Equation \ref{eq:crispification} by utilizing the straight-through trick \cite{Bengio2013EstimatingOP}.} The differentiable one-hot operation is further described in Algorithm \ref{alg:argmax} within the Appendix (Section \ref{sec:diff_argmax}).
 We provide an algorithm detailing the \textsc{Node$\_$Crisp} procedure within the Appendix (Section \ref{sec:append_node_crisp}).
 Below, we conduct a short example detailing our procedure.